Chalarangelo/30-seconds-of-code/content/snippets/js/s/listen-click-outside-event.md

 dateModified: 2023-11-04
 ---

-Adding an event listener to an element is simple, using `EventTarget.addEventListener()`.
+Adding event listeners to an element is simple, using `EventTarget.addEventListener()`.
 However, in some cases, you might want to **listen for clicks outside of a specific element**.
 While there's no way to do that directly, all it takes is a little clever thinking.

 Event listeners don't necessarily need to be attached to the element you're listening for.
 You can attach them to any element you want, as long as you can check if the event target matches the target you're looking for.
 This is called [event delegation](/js/s/event-bubbling-capturing-delegation#event-delegation).